Fee payment deadline is today, May 21. More

 For full-time faculty (Annual Contract and Tenure Track), orientation is part of the five paid work days preceding each term.
 You will also receive other information about learning and networking opportunities for full-time faculty.

-2. Below you will find the online orientation material and review quizzes, There may be minor revisions to this material for Summer '14.
-You are encouraged to review this as often as you need.
-(It is highly recommended you view the Policies and Practices material before you begin teaching.)
-Of the six sections below, Policies and Practices, Student Conduct, Disability Services and FERPA have review quizzes.
-As of now, these will not record your score (see below).
-They are for practice only.
+1. Below you will find the online orientation material and review quizzes.
+We encourage you to review this material as often as you need.
+We highly recommended you view the Policies and Practices material before you begin teaching.
+If you are an adjunct and wish to have your score recorded for orientation compensation, read on.

 Completing your hire forms

 All new hire forms must be turned in to Human Resources (Rhodes Hall 115) before you can receive your employee ("Cougar") ID and computer systems/email password.
 Questions?
-Call Sarah Skeen (287-2416) if you are in Career and Technical programs and Andre James (287-2231) if you are in Arts and Sciences.
+Call Sarah Skeen (287-2416) if you are in Career and Technical programs and Keith Kipp (287-2174) if you are in Arts and Sciences.
 See Tip Sheet for completing new hire forms.

 Where is my ID, computer password and parking pass?